apache/directory-fortress-core/README.md

  * SECTION 12.
 Instructions to run the Apache Fortress Command Console.
  * SECTION 13.
 Instructions to build and test the Apache Fortress samples.
  * SECTION 14.
 Instructions to performance test.
- * SECTION 15.
-Instructions to encrypt LDAP passwords used in config files.
 ___________________________________________________________________________________
 ## Document Overview